 How Does TCR Mode Benefit Me?

-How Do I Use TCR Mode?
+How Do I Use TCR Mode on a Vape?

 If you’re using a device that already has default settings for the coils you’re pairing it with, you won’t need to worry about TCR mode.
 However, the special feature does come into play when you want to use coils that may not be inherently compatible with your current device.
 By manipulating the settings, you can create the perfect conditions for the coils and device to match up.